Skip to main content

 On July 23, 2024, trade creditors owed $8.5 million in aggregate filed an involuntary chapter 7 petition against Barrow Shaver Resources Company LLC rather than waiting for the company to file voluntarily.
 Within weeks, the Tyler, Texas-based exploration and production company consented to relief and converted the case to chapter 11.
 The case includes five separate adversary proceedings, mineral interest disputes, contested lien claims that resulted in $2.5 million in withheld revenue, and allegations that insiders failed to pay their share of operating costs.
 After 16 months of litigation, substantially all assets were sold to TexOil Investments, LLC via emergency 363 sale in November 2025—though post-sale administration and adversary proceedings continue.

 Founded in 1989 by Thomas D. Barrow and Scott O. Shaver, the company built its business on prospect generation and lease acquisition across the East Texas and West Texas Basins.
-Industry observers described the founders as "the last of a dying breed of oilmen willing to risk everything on unproven acreage."
 For 35 years, the partnership operated 76 producing wells, drilled 26 wells in 2023 alone, and generated approximately $14 million in annual revenue.
-In July 2024, oilfield service providers filed an involuntary chapter 7 petition, and the company later consented to relief and converted to chapter 11.

 Debtor(s)Barrow Shaver Resources Company LLC